-Remember, we recommend Candid over SDC because your treatment will be monitored by an orthodontist rather than a general dentist.
-You can take their Smile Assessment here to get started.
+Remember, we recommend Candid and AlignerCo over SDC because your treatment will be monitored by an orthodontist rather than a general dentist.
+You can read more about AlignerCo here or take Candid's Smile Assessment to get started.

-After finding out if you're a candidate for clear aligners, you can either order the kit to take your digital scans at home or head to a physical Candid Studio location if you would like assistance from a trained representative.
+After finding out if you're a good candidate for clear aligners, you can either order the kit to take your teeth impressions at home or head to a physical Candid Studio location if you would like a digital scan and assistance from a trained representative.